François de La Rochefoucauld (cardinal): Cardinalate

 La Rochefoucauld was elevated to Cardinal in 1607.
 He was appointed Cardinal-Priest of San Callisto on 1 February 1610 at the age of 51, shortly before moving to the See of Senlis.
 From September 1618 until 6 February 1632 he was Grand Almoner of France, and during this period was named papal commissioner for the reform of the old religious orders in France on 8 April 1622.
-He was President of the Royal Council from 1622 until his replacement by Cardinal Armand Richelieu in 1624.
+He was Grand Chaplain of France and President of the Royal Council from 1622 until his replacement by Cardinal Armand Richelieu in 1624.

-He served as abbot of Sainte-Geneviève between 1619 and 1644.
+He served as abbot of Abbey of Saint Genevieve between 1619 and 1644.
 In February 1619, Louis XIII appointed de La Rochefoucauld to Sainte-Geneviève in an effort to mitigate the effects of previous canons.
 The canons had been lax and Cardinal Rochefoucauld selected Charles Faure to follow out his wishes for reform.

+In 1633, La Rochefoucauld directed the Abbey of St. Denis join the Congregation of Saint Maur.

 By 1635, La Rochefoucauld had tired of the cardinalate, and perhaps of the politics of the Church at that time, and wished to end his life not as a cardinal but as a simple member of the Jesuits.
 He communicated his desire to resign the cardinalate and enter the Jesuits to the current General of the Society, Father Muzio Vitelleschi.
 Vitelleschi obtained the consent of Cardinal-Nephew Antonio Barberini, but Pope Urban VIII turned down the request.

 La Rochefoucauld remained a cardinal until the end of his life at 86 years of age, on 14 February 1645, at his old abbey at Sainte-Geneviève.
 Father Vitelleschi took the cardinal's Jesuit vows on his deathbed.
 La Rochefoucauld was buried in a Jesuit habit in the chapel of Saint Jean-Baptiste, but his heart was deposited in the church of a Jesuit college.
 In his testament, the cardinal had left not only his books but also his heart to the Collège de Clermont.